MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/ScreenDisplay.md

 setHudVisibility(visible: HudVisibility, hudElements?: HudElement[]): void `

+Sets visibility of a particular element of the heads up display (HUD).

 #### **Parameters**
 - **visible**: [*HudVisibility*](HudVisibility.md)

+  Whether to set the HUD element to invisible, or to reset it back to its default.
 - **hudElements**?: [*HudElement*](HudElement.md)[] = `null`

+  Optional list of HUD elements to configure visibility for.

 > [!CAUTION]
 > This function is still in pre-release.
 Its signature may change or it may be removed in future releases.